goharbor/website/docs/administration/robot-accounts/_index.md

 ## Edit, Disable, or Delete a System Robot Account

-You are able to edit, disable, or delete a sytem robot account.
+You are able to edit, disable, or delete a system robot account.

 1. From the administrator **Robot Account** page, select the checkbox next to the robot account you are updating.
 1. Select **Action** and then **Edit**, **Disable**, or **Delete**.